marcoalopez/marcoalopez.github.io/Resume.md

 Spanish and Galician - mother tongue
 English - fluent
-French and Portuguese - elementary proficiency
+French and Portuguese - elementary

 #
-*Last update*: 2018/03/20
+*Last update*: 2018/03/27
 *Copyright © 2018; Header image (the road) by Kamil Lehmann on Unsplash (CC0)*
 *Hosted on GitHub Pages — Created with [Typora](https://typora.io/)*